Ashu-x/Swap-skill/README.md

 **Backend:**
 - Node.js with Express
-- MongoDB (or PostgreSQL) database
+- MongoDB database
-- Mongoose/Prisma ORM
+- Mongoose

 **Additional Services:**
 - Socket.io for real-time features
 - Redis for caching
-- JWT and OAuth for authentication
+- JWT for authentication

-**Testing & Deployment:**
-- Jest, Mocha, Chai for testing
-- Vercel for frontend deployment
-- Render/Heroku for backend deployment

 ## Usage
 1. Register and create your profile